-During Spring 2019 we’re going to collate together some of the great acoustics demonstrations we’ve used with schools and colleges, at science shows and fairs.
+We’re gradually collating together some of the great acoustics demonstrations we’ve used with schools and colleges, at science shows and fairs.
 We’ll also be gathering experiments that can be done by students at science clubs or as part of physics’ lessons.
+If you have suggestions for activities we should include, comment below.

 Could be a demonstration or a practical

 Instructions on how to make listening devices that play around with ambient sound and reveal the workings of the ear.
 Great for demos in busy science fairs, but could also be a construction project for a lesson or science club.
 Works across a wide range of ages.

 Hearing and sound activities